Every single atom around us, including those in our own bodies, originated in momentous cosmic events that predate the Earth.

 Merging neutron stars

 When this happens, spectacularly intense conditions are produced.
 A magnetic field trillions of times stronger than the Earth’s is created in two to three milliseconds, the gravitational pull is enormous, and a slew of rare elements are fused in the surrounding gas like uranium, plutonium, and gold.
-More than 90% of all gold was produced through an incredible event like this.
+More than 90% of all gold in the universe was produced through an incredible event like this.

 Cosmic ray fission